Best daily deals

 A new model means an updated design, and the Sony WH-1000XM5 has refined some aspects of its predecessor, the Sony WH-1000XM4.
 Like the Noise Canceling Headphones 700, the Sony ear cups are on a friction band.
 Rather than extending the headband down a series of notches, you put either headset on and adjust until everything feels right.
 Sony’s cans weigh around 250g and Bose’s headset comes in at 254g, so they’re roughly equal in that regard, too.

-The Bose Noise Cancelling Headphones 700 still looks sleek and modern, even a few years after its release, thanks to its sliding ear cups and elegantly tapered band.
+The Bose Noise Cancelling Headphones 700 still looks sleek and modern, even after its discontinuation, thanks to its sliding ear cups and elegantly tapered band.
 When it comes to functionality, both the WH-1000XM5 and NCH 700 ear cups swivel to lay flat, and neither headset has hinges to fold the ear cups toward the headband.

 The padding on the Sony WH-1000XM5 has been improved compared to the WH-1000XM4.
 That means excellent isolation and an overall improved listening experience in terms of comfort.
 The Bose headphones will still be plenty cozy for most people, though.
 Both models have thin headbands, and this could be a help or hindrance depending on your preferences.